onadan/MatrixDeterminantCalculator-C/README.md

 ### Acknowledgments

-- Special thanks to Prof. Adeosun for supervision.
+- Special thanks to Prof. Ismaila for supervision.

 ### License